For NBC, the covid Olympics will be a feat of strange movements and remote mystery

 “This business is forcing us to adapt,” said Joe Gesue, NBC’s senior vice president of production for the Olympics, as he spoke by phone from NBC’s setup inside the global media center in Tokyo this week.
 “But the goal for us is that none of this appear different to the viewer.”

 They have much incentive for normalcy.
 NBC paid about $1.5 billion for all U.S. rights to the Tokyo Games, which is a big reason executives behind the scenes were extremely keen on the Olympics happening despite growing calls for cancellation.
-NBC not only uses the Games to sell a mountain of ads — 30-second spots during primetime cost an estimated average of $1.2 million — but to promote its other activities.
+NBC not only uses the Games to sell a mountain of ads — 30-second spots during prime time cost an estimated average of $1.2 million — but to promote its other activities.

-Airing 7,000 programming hours across NBC, Univision, six cable networks and numerous digital platforms (it would take you ten months to watch all of it, without sleep), the network will use the high-viewership Olympics to leverage people’s attention into, well everything else: new fall dramas, "Today,” Bravo reality series, that oft-advertised Peacock streaming service.
+Airing 7,000 programming hours across NBC, Univision, six cable networks and numerous digital platforms (it would take you 10 months to watch all of it, without sleep), the network will use the high-viewership Olympics to leverage people’s attention into, well everything else: new fall dramas, "Today,” Bravo reality series, that oft-advertised Peacock streaming service.

 NBC has encountered many obstacles on the road to the opening ceremonies.
 After needing to retool programming plans and renegotiate with advertisers in the wake of the 2020 postponement, the network under first-time Olympics chief Molly Solomon has been dogged in recent months by uncertainty over whether the Games would even proceed.